-Under the UK General Data Protection Regulation (GDPR), the majority of organisations processing personal data are required to create and maintain a formal record of processing activities (ROPA).
+Under the UK General Data Protection Regulation (UK GDPR), the majority of organisations processing personal data are required to create and maintain a formal record of processing activities (ROPA).
 It is widely regarded as the core data protection compliance document.
-In this, the first of two blogs on ROPAs, we are going to address two fundamental questions:
+In this blog, we are going to address two fundamental questions:

 - Why is it necessary to create and maintain a ROPA?